 The imprisonment of Queen Lili'uokalani after the fall of the monarchy

-Lili'uokalani did not let the overthrow stand and in the following years tried to restore the Hawaiian monarchy.
-While implementing her plans, she lived in her private residence, was subsequently arrested there, and returned to the throne room of Iolani Palace for her trial.
-She denied all charges of counterrevolution, but was nevertheless declared guilty.
-A fine of $5,000 and five years of hard labor were the original sentences.
+Lili'uokalani did not let the overthrow stand and tried to restore the Hawaiian monarchy in the following years.
+While implementing her plans, she lived in her private residence, was subsequently arrested there and returned to the throne room of Iolani Palace for her trial.
+She denied all charges of counterrevolution but was nevertheless declared guilty.
+A fine of $5,000 and five years of hard labour were the original sentences.
 However, after deliberations by the counterrevolution, it was amended and she was imprisoned in the Iolani Palace for about eight months.

-After this time, the building was designated an exectuive building and served purely governmental purposes.
+After this, the building was designated an executive building and used purely for governmental purposes.
 The furnishings and belongings were completely unsuitable for governmental purposes and were auctioned off to the public.
 Thus, the time of kings and monarchs in the Iolani Palace was over.

-The palace was used as the headquarters of the provisionally appointed government in 1893 and 1894, served for purposes of the Territory of Hawaii in the years from 1898 to 1959.
-Likewise, it served as the headquarters of the U.S. Army in times after the attack on Pearl Harbor.
+The palace was used as the headquarters of the provisionally appointed government in 1893 and 1894 and it served for purposes of the Territory of Hawaii in the years from 1898 to 1959.
+Additionally, it served as the headquarters of the U.S. Army in times after the attack on Pearl Harbor.
 After those years, the palace was no longer of interest for both private and government purposes.
 The building fell into disrepair over the years.

 It was not until 1959 that state offices were moved by the first governor of Hawaii and renovations were arranged.
 The palace regained its former glory, becoming a museum of Hawaii's historical events and welcoming visitors since 1978.